$2$-Modular Matrices

 A matroid $M'$ is an \emph{elementary projection} or an \emph{elementary quotient} of $M$ if there is a single-element extension $N$ of $M$ by an element $e$ so that $M' = N/e$.
 Thus, every elementary projection of $M$ corresponds to a modular cut of $M$.
 We prove in the following section that the vector matroids of the matrices $A_r$ and $A'_r$ are both simplifications of elementary projections of $M(K_{r+2})$.

 Two classes of matroids arise in the proof of Theorem~\ref{main matroids}: spikes and Reid geometries.
 A \emph{spike} is a simple matroid $S$ with an element $t$ so that the simplification of $S/t$ is a circuit, and each parallel class of $S/t$ has size two.
 The element $t$ is a \emph{tip} of $S$.
 A spike $S$ may have several elements that can serve as a tip.
 For example, the Fano plane is a spike, and every element can serve as a tip.
 However, a spike of rank at least four has a unique tip.
+We will also make use of the fact that spikes are not graphic (see~\cite[p.
+662]{Oxley}).